fbpx

 • The business should be owned by an individual who has served on active duty with the Army, Air Force, Navy, Marine Corps, or Coast Guard for any time, provided they have not received any dishonorable discharge.

 Women, minority groups, and veterans can apply for certification after submitting their official U.S Birth certificates.
 Only certificates from the government, which have a certificate number, are acceptable.
 Hospital-issued certificates and live birth certificates are not eligible.
-Along with the Birth certificate, a copy of the US Citizenship or Green card, Drivers license, state ID, or passport is necessary for processing the application.
+Along with the Birth certificate, a copy of the US Citizenship or Green card, driver’s license, state ID, or passport is necessary to process the application.

 Related Article: How to Get Minority-Owned Business Certification